hatchet/hatchet/docs/user_guide.rst

    :scale: 40 %
    :align: right

-An alternative way to filter the DataFrame is to supply a query object.
-A query object is a list of *abstract graph nodes* that specifies a graph path pattern to search for in the GraphFrame.
+An alternative way to filter the DataFrame is to supply a query path in the form of a query object.
+A query object is a list of *abstract graph nodes* that specifies a call path pattern to search for in the GraphFrame.
 An *abstract graph node* is made up of two parts:

 * A wildcard that specifies the number of real nodes to match to the abstract node.
 This is represented as either a string with value "." (match one node), "*" (match zero or more nodes), or "+" (match one or more nodes) or an integer (match exactly that number of nodes).
 By default, the wildcard is "." (or 1).
 * A filter that is used to determine whether a real node matches the abstract node.
 In the high-level API, this is represented as a Python dictionary keyed on column names from the DataFrame.
 By default, the filter is an "always true" filter (represented as an empty dictionary).

 The query object is represented as a Python list of abstract nodes.
 To specify both parts of an abstract node, use a tuple with the first element being the wildcard and the second element being the filter.
 To use a default value for either the wildcard or the filter, simply provide the other part of the abstract node on its own (no need for a tuple).
 The user **must** provide at least one of the parts of the above definition of an abstract node.

+..
+  For more
-For more information on Hatchet's graph query language, including how to use the low-level API, look at the :doc:`expanded query language documentation <./query_language_guide>`.
+  information on Hatchet's graph query language, including how to use the low-level API, look at the :doc:`expanded query language documentation
+  <./query_language_guide>`.

 .. image:: images/sample-graph.png
    :scale: 30 %
    :align: right

 The query language example below looks for all paths that match first a single node with name `solvers`, followed by 0 or more nodes with an inclusive time greater than 10, followed by a single node with name that starts with `p` and ends in an integer and has an inclusive time greater than or equal to 10.
-When applied to the graph shown on the right, the returned GraphFrame contains the nodes shown in the table on the right.
+When the query is used to filter and squash the the graph shown on the right, the returned GraphFrame contains the nodes shown in the table on the right.

 ..
     TODO